 Alafﬁa’s success is not simply measured by proﬁt.
 Our success is measured by empowerment.
 Empowerment Projects are Alaffia’s mission in action, funded by the sales of Alafﬁa products.
 Alaffia invests in our communities because it is our moral responsibility and to ensure African resources empower African communities.
 The goal is to alleviate poverty and encourage gender equality.
 Our Empowerment Projects include several Education-Based Projects, Maternal Health, FGM Eradication, Eyeglasses and Reforestation.
 All of Alafﬁa’s projects empower Togolese communities to provide their skills and knowledge to the rest of the world and rise out of poverty.

 Each year in West Africa, 160,000 women die due to complications with pregnancy and childbirth.
-Over her lifetime, an African woman has a 1 in 32 chance of dying in pregnancy or childbirth, compared to 1 in 2,400 in Europe (UNICEF, 2012).
+A woman in sub-Saharan Africa has a 1 in 16 chance of dying during pregnancy or childbirth compared to 1 in 4,000 in developed countries (UNICEF, 2015).
 There are several reasons for the high maternal mortality rates in sub-Saharan Africa, including extreme poverty and inadequate infrastructure.

 The Alafﬁa Women’s Clinic Project is the second part of our women’s health efforts.
 In 2007, we began to partner with local Togolese health clinics to provide information and training on all women’s health issues, including nutrition, preventing female genital mutilation, and much more.
 We believe saving mothers is a necessary step in reducing poverty.
 When a mother dies, her surviving children’s nutrition & health suffer, and they are more likely to drop out of school, reducing their ability to rise out of poverty.